As global commerce continues to boom, managing the upstream movement within supply chains creates diverse logistical challenges.

 Increased Margin Opportunities

-The multi-faceted world of reverse logistics offers substantial opportunity for increased margins stemming from the specialized expertise and infrastructure it requires:
+The multi-faceted world of reverse logistics offers many different opportunities to increase your margins by leveraging the specialized expertise and infrastructure it demands, namely:

-For most businesses, the cost of these assets outweighs the benefit at their current return volumes.
+For most businesses, the cost of these assets outweighs the benefits at their current return volumes.

 Diverse Revenue Streams